 - encouraging you to face your fears and have obsessive thoughts without neutralising them with compulsive behaviours; you start with situations that cause the least anxiety first, before moving on to more difficult thoughts

-The treatment is difficult and may sound frightening, but many people find that when they confront their obsessions, the anxiety eventually improves or goes away.
+The treatment may be hard work, but many people find that when they confront their obsessions, the anxiety eventually improves or goes away.

-People with fairly mild OCD usually need about 10 hours of therapist treatment, with exercises done at home between sessions.
+People with fairly mild OCD usually need about 8 to 20 sessions of therapist treatment, with exercises done at home between sessions.
 If you have more severe OCD, you may need a longer course of treatment.

-You may need medicine if psychological therapy does not help treat your OCD, or if your OCD is fairly severe.
+You may need medicine if talking therapy does not help treat your OCD, or if your OCD is fairly severe.

 The main medicines prescribed are a type of antidepressant called selective serotonin reuptake inhibitors (SSRIs).
 An SSRI can help improve OCD symptoms by increasing the levels of a chemical called serotonin in your brain.

-You may need to take an SSRI for 12 weeks before you notice any benefit.
+You may need to take an SSRI for up to 12 weeks before you notice any benefit.

 Most people need treatment for at least a year.
 You may be able to stop if you have few or no troublesome symptoms after this time, although some people need to take an SSRI for many years.